List the possible rational zeros of the following function using ... | Channels for Pearson+

 4. Polynomial Functions Zeros of Polynomial Functions

 List the possible rational zeros of the following function using Rational Zero Theorem.
 Then, use synthetic division to find an actual zero.
-Find the remaining zeros using the quotient from division: f(x) = x3 - 6x2 + 3x + 10
+Find the remaining zeros using the quotient from division: f(x) = 2x3 + x2 - 41x + 20

 List the possible rational zeros of the following function using Rational Zero Theorem.
 Then, use synthetic division to find an actual zero.
-Find the remaining zeros using the quotient from division: f(x) = x3 - 6x2 + 3x + 10
+Find the remaining zeros using the quotient from division: f(x) = 2x3 + x2 - 41x + 20

 ANSWERS OPTIONS